The Best Reuben Sandwich Ever!

 1. Make the Dressing:

 Combine ½ cup of mayonnaise, 2 tablespoons of grated onion, 2 tablespoons of ketchup, 2 tablespoons of sweet pickle relish, a pinch of paprika, and a pinch of salt in a small bowl.
 Stir until it’s all smooth and creamy.
 It should be tangy and sweet, with a little bit of kick.
+For extra depth, whisk in a teaspoon of prepared horseradish and a dash of Worcestershire sauce.
+If you like a subtle sweetness, sprinkle in a pinch of sugar.
+Season with salt and freshly ground black pepper to taste.
+Mix until everything is well combined and the dressing is perfectly blended.

 2. Assemble the Sandwiches:

 Lay out 8 slices of rye bread.
 Spread each slice with dressing—don’t be stingy.
 Top with a slice of Swiss cheese.
 On half the slices, add corned beef.
-On the other half, pile on the sauerkraut.
+On the other hand, pile on the sauerkraut.
 Pair them up to make sandwiches.

 3. Cook the Sandwiches: